 II.
-The Majority Wrongly Attempts to Overrule Circuit Precedent.
+The Majority Wrongly Attempted to Overrule Circuit Precedent.

-After improperly ratcheting up the standard for injury-in-fact, the majority purports to overrule this Circuit's "organizational standing precedents."
+After proposing an improperly ratcheted-up standard for injury-in-fact, the majority purported to overrule this Circuit's "organizational standing precedents."
 Op. at 8.
 Circuit precedent is overruled only if intervening Supreme Court authority has "undercut the theory or reasoning underlying the prior circuit precedent in such a way that the cases are clearly irreconcilable."
 Miller v.
 Gammie, 335 F.3d 889, 900 (9th Cir.
 2003) (en banc).
-That standard has not been met here, and the majority's determination is wrong three times over.
+Because Circuit precedent is compatible with FDA, that standard has not been met here, and the majority's discussion of the issue was wrong three times over.

-First, the majority's categorical overruling rests on a faulty premise.
+First, the majority's attempted categorical overruling rested on a faulty premise.
 According to the majority, this Circuit has wrongly relied on a two-pronged test for organizational plaintiffs instead of the three-pronged test applicable to all other plaintiffs.
 Not so.
-This Circuit's precedent makes clear that it has applied the same constitutional prerequisites to organizations as it has to other litigants, looking to
+This Circuit's precedent makes clear that it has applied the same constitutional prerequisites to organizations as it has to other litigants, looking to Havens to elucidate the first prong, injury-in-fact.
+See, e.g., La

-Havens to elucidate the first prong, injury-in-fact.
-See, e.g., La Asociacion de Trabajadores de Lake Forest v.
+Asociacion de Trabajadores de Lake Forest v.
 City of Lake Forest, 624 F.3d 1083, 1088 (9th Cir.
 2010) (noting that the "same analysis" to establish "the irreducible constitutional minimum" applies to both individuals and organizations).

-Second, the majority's attempt to issue a blanket decree is inapt for a question that must be determined on a case-by-case basis.
+Second, the majority's issuance of a blanket decree was inapt for a question that must be determined on a case-by-case basis.
 See, e.g., Civil Rights Educ. and Enforcement Ctr. v.
 Hospitality Props.
 Trust, 867 F.3d 1093, 1100 (9th Cir.
 2017).
-A quick glance at some of this Circuit's (possibly-now-defunct) precedent confirms that not all Havens-based decisions reached the wrong outcome.
+A quick glance at some of this Circuit's precedent confirms that not all Havensbased decisions reached the wrong outcome.
 For example, in East Bay Sanctuary Covenant v.
-Biden, the organizational plaintiffs alleged that the challenged asylum rule impaired their ability to represent people in asylum proceedings; frustrated their mission of assisting migrants seeking asylum; and jeopardized their funding, which was tied to the number asylum-seekers they served.
-993 F.3d 640, 663-65 (9th Cir.
+Biden, the organizational plaintiffs alleged that the challenged asylum rule impaired their ability to represent people in asylum proceedings; frustrated their mission of assisting migrants seeking asylum; and jeopardized their funding, which was tied to the number of asylum-seekers they served.
+993 F.3d 640, 663- 65 (9th Cir.
 2021).
 The majority in that case first recited the general three-pronged test for Article III standing and then determined that the organizations had satisfied the injury-in-fact prong.
 Id.
-Under Havens and FDA, that determination remains correct; according to the majority's standard, this Court would have lacked jurisdiction.
+Under Havens and FDA, that determination remains correct; according to the majority's reasoning, this Court would have lacked jurisdiction.

-Third, the majority did not even define the corpus of caselaw that it overruled.
-Given that the majority's rationale was itself flawed and given that some of this Circuit's previous cases are consistent with current Supreme Court jurisprudence, plaintiffs and courts alike are left to guess which cases are now dead letter.
+Third, the majority did not even define the corpus of caselaw that it thought would have been overruled.
+Given that the majority's rationale was itself flawed, and given that some of this Circuit's previous cases are consistent with current guess which cases would be dead letter.